Showing posts with label Lock. Show all posts

 Photo © Lewis Clarke (cc-by-sa/2.0)

 James Ridgeway (bap.
 22 Oct 1809 in Seaton & Beer), son of Jacob Ridgway and Jane Bray, married Mary Ann Lock (bap.
-7 May 1809 in Ashbrittle), daughter of John Lock and Mary Nott, a pair of my 3rd great-grandparents, married, on 29 Apr 1833, at the Church of St John the Baptist, Ashbrittle.
+7 May 1809 in Ashbrittle), daughter of John Lock and Mary Nott, on 29 Apr 1833, at the Church of St John the Baptist, Ashbrittle.
 Witnesses to this marriage were Henry Vickery and Elizabeth Webber.
+They were a pair of my 3rd great-grandparents.

 2. James Ridgeway bap.
 25 Oct 1835 at St John the Baptist, Ashbrittle